Ukraine's currency plunges as ceasefire fears grow

 Efforts to support the hryvnia during the crisis and payments for Russian natural pushed foreign reserves to $12.6 billion as of October, their lowest since 2005.

 Ukraine still has to pay Russian gas debts of $1.6 billion by the end of the year as well as over $700 million a month for new supplies.
-The next loan tranche under a $17-billion-dollar International Monetary Fund Program bailout program is likely to be delayed until the end of 2014 or next year.
+The next loan tranche under a $17-billion-dollar International Monetary Fund Programme bailout programme is likely to be delayed until the end of 2014 or next year.

 Some experts say that will not be enough.
 Ukraine is “already at most people’s worst case for the year.
-The IMF program now needs totally recalibrating,” Standard Bank analyst Tim Ash said.
+The IMF programme now needs totally recalibrating,” Standard Bank analyst Tim Ash said.
+(Writing by Alessandra Prentice; Editing by Peter Graff)